wshackle/aprs-framework/README.md

 clicking the corresponding "Go To" button selects the other node in the relationship and updates all three tables.
 In this way one can go from node to node to node following any relationship into for from any other node.

+Code for this should be in following subdirectory:

+    aprs-framework/src/main/java/aprs/framework/database/explore/

  Object 2D/View Simulate
 ------------------------